zikichombo/sio/Porting.md

 # Supporting concepts Devices, Inputs, Outputs, Duplex, Packets
-To implement an Entry Point, ZikiChombo provides some supporting concepts which can make life easier, but they are unnecessary to implement an entry point.  see [sio](http://godoc.org/zikichombo.org/sio) for details.
+To implement an Entry Point, ZikiChombo provides some supporting concepts which can make life easier, but they are unnecessary to implement an entry point.  see [libsio](http://godoc.org/zikichombo.org/sio/libsio) for details.

 ## Duplex
 Duplex support is intended for synchronized input/output.
-Systems which simply buffer underlying independent I+O and synchronize with the slack that results from the buffering should consider not implementing Duplex and just letting the caller use sound.{Source,Sink} synchronously.
+Systems which simply buffer underlying independent I+O and loosely synchronize with the slack that results from the buffering should consider not implementing Duplex and just letting the caller use sound.{Source,Sink} synchronously.
 Ideally, duplex should be audio hardware clock synchronized as in Apple's Aggregate devices.
+Duplexing I+O ringbuffers which are independently clocked to the same sample rate are acceptable but less reliable especially for long sessions.

 ## Build tags
 Submitted ports and tests which produce or capture sound should